 Marching clubs are a group of different people coming together and bonding over something they all have in common.
 This is expressed as the members’ identity among that certain group.
-For example, this could be their identity from sexuality and gender to them sharing the same school, which. celebrate through dancing, playing an instrument, and especially, wear costumes.
+For example, this could be their identity from sexuality and gender to them sharing the same school, which celebrate through dancing, playing an instrument, and especially by wearing costumes.
 This was a hard thing to do because of how they struggle just to be able to walk on the streets with elite crews and to do that they have to fight to take their place.
 Also how the groups came together to create this big celebration; Mardi Gras.
 Some clubs are still around to this day and history allows them to prosper and gain achievement.

 In the same year of 1946, the Lyons club was founded by a group of neighborhood friends; they did not get to march until 1947 but were established and named a club.
-This club is made up of many people around the world and still marches on Mardi Gras today. one band that was frequently known was the ,Avery “kid”Howard band that played in Mardi Gras parades and also neighborhood funerals; furthermore was a all black marching band at the time.
-Not all marching clubs in 1946 were people of the older generation, some were made up of the younger generation.
-(A walk on the wild side.
-(1997, January 29).
-The Time-Picayune, pp. 1-171.
-Retrieved November 13, 2020.)
-Schools held marching bands and were able to show off the school pride during Mardi Gras.3 Other clubs such as the Eleanor Carnival club showed their spirit in beautiful, over the top costumes.
+This club is made up of many people around the world and still marches on Mardi Gras today. one band that was frequently known was the Avery ‘Kid’ Howard Band that played in Mardi Gras parades and also neighborhood funerals; furthermore was a all black marching band at the time.
+Not all marching clubs in 1946 were people of the older generation, some were made up of the younger generation.2 Schools held marching bands and were able to show off the school pride during Mardi Gras.3 Other clubs such as the Eleanor Carnival club showed their spirit in beautiful, over the top costumes.
 The club was established in 1905 and first marched in Mardi Gras in 1936 in New Orleans.
-In 1946 the members dressed as aliens of faraway planets to show how Mardi Gras took them to another reality than their own.4 Furthermore, most of these clubs are still around and march in Mardi Gras today and still have their elaborate costumes.
-(Gist Of the News.
-(1946, March 6).
-The Times-Picayune, p.
-1. Retrieved November 13, 2020.)
-The marching bands/krews are just one thing that makes up Mardi Gras.
-The Marching Krews gave a sense of community and showed groups of people coming together in regular costumes to celebrate dresses to show pride in who they were.
+In 1946 the members dressed as aliens of faraway planets to show how Mardi Gras took them to another reality than their own.4 Furthermore, most of these clubs are still around and march in Mardi Gras today and still have their elaborate costumes.5 The marching bands/krewes are just one thing that makes up Mardi Gras.
+The Marching Krewes gave a sense of community and showed groups of people coming together in regular costumes to celebrate dresses to show pride in who they were.

 Newspapers during this time featured many articles announcing cancellation and news of marching clubs not being able to march.
 This was mostly due to what the members of the marching group symbolized at the time and the pigment of their skin.
 Black marching bands were not allowed in Mardi Gras unless they were followed by Zulu or behind Zulu.
 Many marching krewes and bands had to fight to keep their spot in the parade routes.
 Some krewes even went as far as to show up even when told not to; this was to prove a point to the elite krewe members.
 The message was that everyone deserves to show their pride and to be free to celebrate Mardi Gras and create a beautiful celebration of life in the city of New Orleans.